Assurena Insurance Agency is an independent insurance brokerage agency that carries some of the best coverage options in the entire New USA.

 Best for: families, mortgage holders, long-term residents, newcomers.

-2. Whole Life Insurance (Vida Entera)
+Whole Life Insurance (Vida Entera)

 Permanent life insurance with long-term financial planning benefits.

-Often used for estate planning and long-term wealth transfer.
+Best for: estate planning and wealth transfer.

-3. Mortgage Life Insurance (Seguro de Vida Hipotecario)
+Mortgage Life Insurance (Seguro de Vida Hipotecario)

 Often required or strongly recommended by Spanish banks.